- Before School Begins/Transition Into School Activities

 Any time you come to your child’s classroom for the purpose of staying awhile, please sign in the book located in the administrative assistant's office in the front entryway.
 You will receive a parent/visitor tag to wear while in the building.
 This is the same for grandparents.

-We do have students, administrators, teachers and others who visit our school because of our Reggio reputation.
+Because of our excellent reputation as a Reggio Emilia-inspired early childhood school we have students, administrators, teachers and others who visit our school.
 All of the student teachers have been background screened, have a TB test and are given an orientation before working in our classrooms.
 They fully understand the NAEYC Code of Ethics and agree to abide by the code.